JamesNewton/english/documentation/Compile.md

 17. We stop the last of the timers.

 If the programmer selects the "List" command from the menu (instead of "Compile" or "Run") we produce a detailed listing of everything the compiler was thinking about (and generating) as it went along.
 You can see a piece of such a listing on page 88 of the manual, including a bunch of those assembler code fragments (in big-endian hex; or is it little-endian?
 I can never remember).

+ There are a number of "decider" routines that tell us whether a particular string is an article, or a preposition, or a conjunction, for example.
+Routines like this:

+To decide if a string is any conjunction:
+- If the string is "and", say yes.
+- If the string is "both", say yes.
+- If the string is "but", say yes.
+- If the string is "either", say yes.
+- If the string is "neither", say yes.
+- If the string is "nor", say yes.
+- If the string is "or", say yes.
+- Say no.

+But there are only a handful of those.
+The bulk of a program's vocabulary (and grammar, for that matter) is inherent in the TYPES, GLOBALS, and ROUTINE HEADERS that the programmer has coded.
+And those are indexed using hash tables (with linked lists for overflow) so we can the find the things we need quickly.